skytap/well-architected-framework/operations/ecosystems/README.md

 **How do we manage identity and access?**

 Companies can pursue two strategies to select and implement an identity-management system.
 The more common approach is to centralize identity management through solutions such as Okta, OpenID, or Ping.
-An emerging approach is to decentralize and federate identity management—for example, by using blockchain ledger mechanisms.
+An emerging approach is to decentralize and federate identity managementâ€”for example, by using blockchain ledger mechanisms.

 **How can we define data domains and storage?**